-- 1.1.
-Dimensions.
-The field should be 18-22 yards in length and 10-12 yards in width. - 1.2.
-Markings.
-The field shall be marked as described below (see Figure 1). - a.
-Distinctive boundary lines (touchlines, goal line) not more than five (5) inches wide. - b.
-A halfway line and center mark as defined in the Laws of the Game. - c.
+- c.
 The following markings are not required: - (1) Center circle.
 If marked, the center circle shall have a ten (10) foot radius from the center mark. - (2) Corner arcs.
 If marked, there shall be four (4) corner arcs with a one (1) yard radius. - (3) Corner flagposts.
 If used, corner flagposts must be checked for proper placement and safety.
 Coaches must not use traffic cones, pylons, broken flagposts, or other dangerous items to substitute for corner flagposts.
 Corner flagposts should be removed from the field when weather (e.g., high winds) causes them to become hazardous to players. - (4) Goal area.
-If marked, the goal area shall be marked by two lines perpendicular to the goal line, 2-3 yards from the center of the goal (4-6 yards wide) and 2-3 yards into the field of play, connected by a line parallel to the goal line. - (5) There shall be no penalty area, penalty mark, or penalty arc. - 1.3.
+If marked, the goal area shall be marked by two lines perpendicular to the goal line, four (4) yards from the center of the goal (8 yards wide) and four (4) yards into the field of play, connected by a line parallel to the goal line. - (5) Penalty area.
+There shall be no penalty area, penalty mark, or penalty arc.

+- 1.3.
 Goals no larger than four (4) feet high and six (6) feet wide. - a.
 Goals must be inspected before every game to ensure they are properly secured, anchored, and/or counterweighted. - b.
 No game shall be allowed to start or continue if the goal is or becomes unsafe. - c.
 No one shall be allowed to hang on goal frames. - 1.4.
-Designated Team Area.
-There shall be a Designated Team Area for players, coaches, and team officials, located as shown in Figure 1 between adjacent fields that are being used for simultaneous play (see Law 3.6).
-Substitute players will remain in the Designated Team Area during the game to facilitate their timely entry into the game.
-The Designated Team Area does not have to be marked by lines (see Figure 2). - 1.5.
 Spectator Areas.
-During the game, spectators must remain at least ten (10) feet away from the field boundary lines (touchlines and goal lines) as shown in Figure 1.
+During the game, spectators must remain at least ten (10) feet away from the field boundary lines (touchlines and goal lines).
+No spectators are permitted directly behind the goals.
 The Game Facilitator (see Law 5.2) may adjust these restrictions in the best interest of the game, based on weather, heat, sun, shade, field conditions, safety, or other mitigating factors.